ably77/dcos-se/Prometheus/1.12_prometheus/README.md

 ### Getting Started

-To get started with Prometheus on DC/OS, follow the [Prometheus Quick Start](https://docs.mesosphere.com/services/prometheus/0.1.1-2.3.2/quick-start-guide/#navigate-to-the-service-ui) guide to get started.
-At this point we have done all $
+To get started with Prometheus on DC/OS, follow the [Prometheus Quick Start](https://docs.mesosphere.com/services/prometheus/0.1.1-2.3.2/quick-start-guide/#navigate-to-the-service-ui) guide to get started on setting up your Data Source and some getting started examples

 ### Dashboards